deonvanooijen/Reminders/README.md

 # Reminders
- Reminders was created during an Udemy course by Vin Norman.
-This app allows the user to save a couple of details for things in order not to forget them.
+ The Reminders app allows the user to save details for a couple of things in order not to forget them.
 It includes a TabLayout and uses ViewPager2 for swiping between the two fragments.
 <h2> 📸 Screenshots

 <table>